fausecteam/ctf-gameserver/doc/source/checker.rst

 Checker return codes
 ===================

 The checker offers several return codes.
+They can all be imported from :py:mod:`ctf_gameserver.checker.constants`.
 Return codes to be used by individual checkerscripts are :py:data:`OK`, :py:data:`TIMEOUT`, :py:data:`NOTWORKING` and :py:data:`NOTFOUND`.
 Additionally the returncode :py:data:`RECOVERING` can be the result of a checker